Contacts

 • A copy of your passport

-• Plane tickets (preferably round-trip as return tickets are mandatory)
+• Air tickets (preferably round-trip as return tickets are mandatory)

 • Two color photographs

-• Proof of accommodation for the duration of your stay (a reservation at a hotel, hostel, or an invitation from a resident or employer in Malaysia).
+• Confirmation of accommodation for the entire period of your stay (a reservation at a hotel, hostel, or an invitation from a resident or employer in Malaysia).

-It's advisable to prepare these documents ahead of time since the visa issuance process can take up to 14 business days; the minimum duration is 3 days.
+It's recommended to prepare these documents in advance since the visa issuance process can take up to 14 business days; the minimum duration is 3 days.
 A visa to Malaysia typically lasts for 2 or 4 months and can be extended for a similar period.
-Children under 16 can be included on your visa; if you are traveling by invitation from a Malaysian resident, the children must be specified in the invitation.
+Children under 16 years old can be included on your visa; if you are traveling by invitation from a Malaysian resident, the children must be specified in the invitation.

 The cost for a visa to Malaysia is $10.
 In certain cases (like a charter flight), you might also need to pay a fuel surcharge of $12 (on regular flights, this fee is usually incorporated into the ticket price, so there won't be any additional charges).